 I grew up 110 km North of Polokwane in a town called Louis Trichardt.
-We used to venture to this city a lot when I was little for shopping, sports meetings, etc. Polokwane has been selected as one of the 9 host cities for the 2010 FIFA World Cup in South Africa.
-For these reasons I’ve selected Polokwane as the 10 facts topic for today.
-Watch this space for regular updates.
-If you have any facts to add to this list, please comment on this post.
+We used to venture to this city a lot when I was little for shopping, sports meetings, etc.

-Here are 10 facts about Polokwane
+Here are 10 facts about Polokwane:

-- Pietersburg (renamed to Polokwane meaning “Place of Safety” in 1994) was founded in 1886.
+1. Pietersburg (renamed to Polokwane meaning “Place of Safety” in 1994) was founded in 1886.

-- During the Anglo Boer War (1899-1902) the British built a concentration camp here to house 4,000 Boer women and children.
+3. During the Anglo Boer War (1899-1902) the British built a concentration camp here to house 4,000 Boer women and children.

-- In 1900 the town was the capital of the Transvaal and the Orange Free State provinces of South Africa for a short while.
+4. In 1900 the town was the capital of the Transvaal and the Orange Free State provinces of South Africa for a short while.

-- Polokwane boasts the first gold crushing plant in South Africa.
+5. The city boasts the first gold crushing plant in South Africa.

-- Polokwane is well known for Hunting Safari’s, Arts and Crafts and a Game Breeding Centre.
+6. Polokwane is well known for Hunting Safari’s, Arts and Crafts and a Game Breeding Centre.

-- Polokwane is situated about 200 km from the Beit Bridge border post (the gateway to Zimbabwe).
+7. It’s situated about 200 km from the Beit Bridge border post (the gateway to Zimbabwe).

-- The game reserve which is situated 5 km South of the city, is one of the largest municipal owned game reserves in the country.
+10. The game reserve which is situated 5 km South of the city, is one of the largest municipal owned game reserves in the country.

 Well, there you have it, 10 facts you didn’t know about Polokwane.
 If you have another fact to add, feel free to comment below.